labzero/bootleg/README.md

 ## Sharing Tasks

 Sharing is a good thing.
-We love to share, espically awesome code we write.
+We love to share, especially awesome code we write.
 Bootleg supports loading tasks from packages in a manner very similar to `Mix.Task`.
 Just define your module under `Bootleg.Tasks`, `use Bootleg.Task` and pass it a block of Bootleg DSL.
 The contents will be discovered and executed automatically at launch.